hmxmilohax/rb3-pc/README.md

 **This section is for standard controllers (five-fret guitars, RB/GH drums).**
 Pro Guitars and/or Keyboards are set up later.

+If you're playing with a single instrument controller, consider the [[Instrument Repo]](instrument-repo#readme) which has easy drag and drop profiles for various rhythm game instruments.

+If not, keep reading.

 **Right click on “Rock Band 3” and select “Create Custom Gamepad Configuration”**

 ![A screenshot of RPCS3's right click menu, showing "Create Custom Gamepad Configuration" highlighted](images/conf/rpcs3pad.png "Create Custom Gamepad Configuration")

-* If you are planning on plugging in multiple instruments, _you must set them on different ports_.
+* If you are planning on plugging in multiple instruments, _you must set them on different ports_ (Player 1, Player 2, etc).
 * Standard PS3 guitar and drum controllers _should_ be plug and play.
 If they aren't, follow the binding instructions below.
 * If you're using PS3, PS4, or Wii guitars, set the “Handlers” option to “MMJoyStick.”
 * If you're using Xbox 360 guitar controllers, set the “Handlers” option to “XInput”